BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_05.md

 !img("zcell029.png")

 Pick up *TM100 Confide* at the top.
 To the left, climb the stairs to reach a new part of Route 4.
-There is a hidden *Leaf Stone* here.
+There is a hidden *Leaf Stone* here and a *Mirror Sprig*.

 !enc(129, ["Grass", "Fishing"], ["Old"], "Route 4 (Central)")